Selection of 3 products from

 All prices include VAT where applicable.

 A clear yellow liquid containing moxidectin 20 mg/ml as the active substance.

 Treatment and prevention of mixed infections of gastro-intestinal nematodes, respiratory nematodes and certain arthropod parasites in sheep.

 Moxidectin is indicated for treatment of infections caused by moxidectin sensitive strains of:

 Larvae of Diptera

-Trials have shown that moxidectin is effective against certain strains of Haemonchus contortus, Ostertagia (Teladorsagia) circumcincta and Trichostrongylus spp. resistant to benzimidazoles.
-The product has a persistent action and protects sheep for a certain duration against infection or re-infection with the following parasites for the period indicated:
+Trials have shown that moxidectin is effective against certain strains of Haemonchus contortus, Teladorsagia circumcincta and Trichostrongylus spp. resistant to benzimidazoles.
+The product has a persistent action and protects sheep against infection or re-infection with the following parasites for the period indicated:

 Persistent efficacy periods have not been established for parasite species other than those included in the list above.
 Therefore, re-infection of animals on pasture contaminated by parasites other than these remains possible before the 44 day minimum persistency period demonstrated for specific species.

 Dosage is 0.5 ml/10 kg bodyweight to give 1 mg moxidectin/kg bodyweight.
 The 50 ml vial stoppers must not be broached more than 10 times.
 Use automatic syringe equipment for the 200 ml and 500 ml vials.